INSIDE: Roam the Gnome’s Epic List of Fabulous Eiffel Tower Facts for Kids!

 Are you planning a visit to the Eiffel Tower?

-Looking for MORE SUPER DOOPER FUN things to do in Paris for Kids?
+Looking for MORE SUPER DOOPER FUN things to do with Kids in Paris?